By GK Stritch

 In Agrigento, on Sicily's South coast, you will find the Valley of the Temples, which is a UNESCO World Heritage Site.
 Remains of the Greek city of Akragas, the Doric temples were built in the fifth century B.C.
 The Museo Archeologico has a large collection on display, including exquisite funerary urns and statues.
 At dusk, the area is ethereal with the silhouettes of temples outlined against the night sky, as the sun gives way to the moon.

-The second largest city in Sicily is the City of Catania, located on the eastern coast.
-The city has survived its share of disasters, including heavy bombing during WWII, famines, epidemics, the eruption of Mount Etna in 1669, and in the past, hordes of marauding pirates.
+The second largest city in Sicily is Catania, located on the eastern coast.
+The city has survived its share of disasters, including heavy bombing during WWII, famines, epidemics, the eruption of Mount Etna in 1669 and, in the past, hordes of marauding pirates.

 After the devastating eruption of Mount Etna, the city was completely rebuilt.
 This accounts for the non-classical styles that you see as you stroll the streets of the city.
 Mount Etna plays an important role in the lives of the people of Catania.
 Homes, walls, buildings and roads are all built using black, volcanic rock.

 Catania has two Roman amphitheatres.
 At one time, over 14,000 spectators gathered in the largest to watch sporting events and socialize.
 Today, only a third of the structure is above ground.
 Buried beneath, is a labyrinth of winding tunnels and passages.
 We can only hope that one day they will be excavated.

-Each year Catania, from the 3rd to the 5th of Februrary, is host to the Festival of Saint Agatha, the second largest festival in the world.
-For two days, a shrine of the saint if carried through city streets by her followers.
+From the 3rd to the 5th of Februrary each year, Catania is host to the Festival of Saint Agatha, the second largest festival in the world.
+For two days, a shrine of the saint is carried through city streets by her followers.